DrakeMTB/drakeMTB/webpages/media.md

 ---
 layout: page
 title: Drake MTB Media
+stitle: drake_mtb_media
 permalink: /media/
 ---

 # Drake MTB on the Web and In the News

 ![pic of Leo in an Eno]({{site.baseurl}}/images/media.jpg)